Less than truckload (LTL) shipping is a cost-effective and efficient way to move orders that do not take up a full truck's worth of space.

 Examples: AAA Cooper, Averitt Express, Dayton Freight Lines

-Potential drawbacks: though you can access the benefits of both National and Regional carriers (wider coverage, more focused network), you also get some of the cons (you’re a small fish in a bigger pond, and if you have freight outside their coverage, you need to use another provider).
+Though you can access the benefits of both National and Regional carriers (wider coverage, more focused network), you also get some of the cons (you’re a small fish in a bigger pond, and if you have freight outside their coverage, you may need to use another provider).

 3. Regional LTL Carriers